Copyright © 2013 by SUNY Oneonta

 37-52 s.h. in Human Ecology subject matter is required.
 Specific requirements for each major are listed in the following pages.

-Articulation between the College at Oneonta and some two-year units of SUNY facilitates the transfer of credits to the majors and emphases in Human Ecology.
+Articulation between SUNY Oneonta and some two-year units of SUNY facilitates the transfer of credits to the majors and emphases in Human Ecology.

 In this section